nemequ/wav/README.md

 WAV, on the other hand, takes a very different approach.
 WAV's primary goal is safety and, to the extent it doesn't sacrifice safety, convenience.
-The result is an API which is (IMHO) pleasant to use and helps you avoid shooting yourself in the foot.
-While the API is simple and unsurprising, `wav.h` is currently almost 6 times the size of `wasm_simd128.h`.
-The API is straightforward and unsurprising, but I wouldn't call it succinct.
+The result is an API which is pleasant to use and helps you avoid shooting yourself in the foot.

 Both APIs are limited to what the underlying [WASM SIMD specification](https://github.com/WebAssembly/simd/) supports.
 For